 Planning a Stay: Logistics and Approach

 The Kelating village area is genuinely removed from the main Bali tourist infrastructure.
 There are no large shopping centres, no concentrated restaurant strips, and no beach clubs comparable to those in Seminyak or Canggu.
 For guests who travel to have those options within easy reach, the neighbouring properties further east, such as Desa Potato Head in Denpasar, are a more logical fit.
-For those who are specifically seeking the removal that the Tabanan coast offers, the limited local infrastructure is a feature rather than a gap.
+For those who are specifically seeking the removal that the Tabanan coast offers, the limited local infrastructure is a feature.

 Natural hot spring options exist in the broader Bali region, with Batur Natural Hot Spring in Kintamani a practicable day trip from Tabanan for guests who want to add that experience to a stay in the regency.